“A drop of water” – Atrapaniebla

 The festival required that the installation take place during the festival, so we had to prepare all the logistical aspects in advance since it lasted only two days.

-We intended the full-scale prototype construction as an essential step to pose the first stone of a research process, working both with Spanish and Brazilian universities, toward the formulation of a definitive model.
-Once we arrived in Brazil we revised and completed the design and began to carry out all procedures of procurement and preparation.
-The bamboo were prepared so that they could be transported to a carpentry shop where Carmen and Celia cut them into strips.
-When searching the tissue we find Solpack, a company whose headquarters and manufacturing production center was located at half an hour from Piracicaba.
-From the beginning they demonstrated interested in the initiative and ended up donating fabrics and making available their sewing department that finally was responsible for its preparation.
-In future it is intended to use mesh bags from onions, potatoes and oranges that can be recovered after transport and distribution, but for the moment we decided to use new fabrics due to the very limited time we had to mount the model.
+The bamboo was prepared so that it could be transported to a carpentry shop where Celia and Carmen cut it into strips.
+During the search for the fabric we came across the company Solpack, whose headquarters and production factory were located half an hour from Piracicaba.
+They showed interest in the initiative from the beginning and ended up donating the fabrics and making their sewing department available, which was ultimately in charge of their preparation.
+In the future, we intend to use the mesh from onion, potato and orange sacks that can be recovered after transport and distribution.
+For the moment we decided to use new fabrics due to the very limited time in which the prototype had to be assembled.

 The installation was carried out with the help of several student volunteers from UNIP Limeira: Allana Vintti, Claudio da Silva Neto, Daniele Corrêa, Luis Gustavo Rezende Gaiotto, Renata Soares, Ariana Harumi Pareja Nishimori, Patricia Miki Hatano Mine and of course Francielle Mattos.